Dev967/Simple-Hadoop-cluster-on-docker/README.md

 This is a very simple setup for Hadoop cluster using docker.
 Explanation for every command or step is written as comment in all files.

 ## Structure:
-There are three major parts of this setup,
+There are four major parts of this setup,
+- **Assets** : This folder contains binaries for Hadoop and Java.
+Please download JDK 8.0 binaries and hadoop 3.3.1 binaries and rename them to hadoop.tar.gz and jdk.tar.gz and put them under folder 'assets' for it to work properly
 - **Hadoop Base image** : This image contains configurations and setup of Hadoop and Java.
 - **Name Node** : This is located under /hdfs/namenode and extends to Hadoop Base Image.
 All configurations and assets required for this are located under same folder.
 - **Data Node**: Located under /hdfs/datanode.
 Mostly is same is same as Namenode just needs to start a different process thus it extends to Namenode instead of directly extending to Hadoop Base Image.